jlabusch/reveal-sync/README.md

 Not too long ago I gave a presentation on
 <a href="http://jlabusch.github.io/distributed-teams">working with distributed teams</a>.
-Ironically, some members of the audience were joining remotely and for various tragic reasons we couldn't share the slides over a video conferencing link.
+Ironically, some members of the audience were joining remotely and for various boring reasons we couldn't share the slides over a video conferencing link.
 I shared a link to the hosted slides so they could follow along, but keeping everyone on the same page was an annoying distraction.

-The next day I wrote `reveal-sync`.
+And so `reveal-sync` was born.
+"But surely," you say, "this must be a solved problem!
+Why re-invent the wheel?!"

+Well, sometimes you just need your own wheel.

 `reveal-sync` is